phantomaton-ai/phantomaton-anthropic/README.md

 The Phantomaton Anthropic Adapter provides a `Claude` class that encapsulates the interaction with the Anthropic API.
 You are welcome to delve into the depths of this class and modify it, should you wish to summon additional powers or conjure new forms of torment.

-Additionally, you may create your own adapters for other language models by implementing the `IConversationApi` interface and integrating it with the `Conversation` class in the `phantomaton-conversations` package.
+Additionally, you may create your own adapters for other language models by implementing the `IConversationApi` interface and integrating it with your Phantomaton-powered applications.
 However, be wary - the Phantomaton AI is always hungry for new victims.

 ## Contributing 🕷️